earthlab/earthlab.github.io/_posts/courses/earth-analytics/05-remote-sensing-uncertainty-lidar/in-class/2017-02-15-spatial03-import-summarize-tree-height-data.md

 After completing this tutorial, you will be able to:

-*
+* Use pipes to summarize tree height data by plot stored in `.csv` format
+* Merge a regular `data.frame` to a spatial `data.frame` object
+* Create scatterplots using `ggplot()` that compare 2 variables using a 1:1 line

 ## <i class="fa fa-check-square-o fa-2" aria-hidden="true"></i> What You Need

-You will need a computer with internet access to complete this lesson and the data for week 5 of the course.
+You will need a computer with internet access to complete this lesson and the data for week 4 of the course.

 [<i class="fa fa-download" aria-hidden="true"></i> Download Week 4 Data (~500 MB)](https://ndownloader.figshare.com/files/7525363){:data-proofer-ignore='' .btn }